DW, an Army vet, has published 9 novels. His day job is teaching elementary school. In his spare time, he camps with his wife of 30+ years.

 “I’ve only ever had the one,” Hank replied.
 “I got it from my mentor if that’s what you’d call him.
 An odd little fellow he was.
 My bottle was a flask when he first handed it over to me.
-Oscar’d been a cop in London back in the day.
+Oscar was a cop in London back in the day.
 He’d personally known Charles Dickens.
 Yeah, Oscar was quite the storyteller.”

 “What happened to him?”

 Hank looked at the door.
 He didn’t answer directly.
 “This cabin used to be a London flat just like the one Oscar lived in.
-We used to drink from his flask and sit at this fine table covered with a white table clothe.
+We drank from his flask and sat at this fine table covered with a white table clothe.
 I sat right here.
 Then one day, shortly after my first or second assignment, Gabe came by and told Oscar that Sam needed to see him.
 They walked right out that door.”